Understanding the Exposure Triangle

 I was doing great when I first started.
 I had a steady stream of clients and I was so happy with how my little business was doing.
 But then I started noticing that there was something lacking in my work.

-It had absolutely nothing to do with my camera body and everything to do with HOW I was shooting my images - I was taking photos in AUTO mode and was scared to death to learn MANUAL.
+It had absolutely nothing to do with my camera body and everything to do with HOW I was shooting my images - I was taking photos in AUTO mode and was scared to death to learn MANUAL mode.
 I was scared I would forget what to do.
 I was scared I would mess everything up since I was now in charge and I was scared of failing.
 After all, AUTO mode had gotten me by for this long, why switch now?
 WHY?

 Before and After Learning the Exposure Triangle